As controversy swirls, Chesapeake Energy picks new lawyer, Webb

-(Reuters) - Chesapeake Energy Corp (CHK.N) has hired James Webb as its new, full-time legal counsel as it tries to recover from damaging reports about controversial land deals in Michigan and personal loans taken out by its chief executive.
+Sept 21 (Reuters) - Chesapeake Energy Corp has hired James Webb as its new, full-time legal counsel as it tries to recover from damaging reports about controversial land deals in Michigan and personal loans taken out by its chief executive.

 Webb, who has worked on a contract basis for the company for the past four months, will be Chesapeake’s legal and general counsel, the second-largest U.S. natural gas producer said in a statement Friday.